Rib Lake (town), Wisconsin: History

 A map from around 1900 shows roads and settlers beginning to fill in parts of the township.
 By that time roads paralleled the railroad spur from Chelsea to the village of Rib Lake, and the road grid was already pretty complete for three miles west of Rib Lake.
 A wagon road followed most of the course of modern County C running north and south.
 A predecessor of modern Wilderness Avenue reached to north of Wood Lake.
 Another early road anticipated Berry Avenue.
 Another followed Zuther Avenue for several miles.
 Another followed the course of modern Rustic Road 1 and Berry Avenue across the north.
 Settlers' homesteads were sprinkled along all of these - thickest around the village of Rib Lake and none on the east end.
 Rural schools were marked at the modern intersection of Berry and County C, at Fawn Ave and Peche, and at C and Trout.
 J.J.
 Kennedy owned many large blocks wherever there weren't settlers.
 The Wisconsin Central still owned large parts of some odd-numbered sections.
 Other large land-holders were Fayette Shaw of the tannery in Rib Lake, C. McCrossen in the northeast corner, and J.O.
 Frank in the south.

 The 1911 plat map showed the roads extended, with more settlers along them.
 By this time a town hall had appeared at the future intersection of C and Wilderness Avenue, and the northern school had moved to the future corner of Berry and Highway 102.
 Another school had been added a mile west of Wood Lake.
 Two sawmills had appeared where Wood Creek crosses the predecessor of Trout Avenue, and the Konz Post Office had appeared where Trout now meets County C. The Wisconsin Central had sold more of its land.
 Other large landholders by this time were the Rib Lake Lumber Company, U.S. Leather, Medford Manufacturing Co., and Wausau Lumber Co. on the east end.

+Parts of the south end of the town are fairly flat, including this farm along County C.

 These maps also show the Soo Line's extension of the Rib Lake spur, built in 1902 east out of Rib Lake for a few miles, then turning north-northeast, eventually reaching Spirit Falls.
 There it connected with the Tomahawk, Marinette and Western Railroad out of Tomahawk.
 Branching east off this permanent spur, the Rib Lake Lumber Company laid temporary spurs to their logging camps around Wood Lake, pulling up the spurs and relaying them to the next camps every few years.
 This continued until 1948, feeding logs to the sawmill in Rib Lake and hemlock bark to the tannery.